lukaszjablonski/PDLX/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-See comments in `thesis.lyx` preample
+See comments in `thesis.lyx` preamble

 ## Need something different?
 Try following: